Analyzing, Measuring, and Enhancing Customer Experience (CX)

 3. Customer Effort Score (CES)

-CES basically checks how easy or tough it is for customers to deal with your company.
+CES basically checks how easy or tough it is for customers to deal with your company, including payments and checkout experiences like B2B BNPL.
 Like, is it smooth to get support, sign up, or even pay bills?
 Usually, the less effort they have to put in, the happier they are.

 4. Voice of the Customer (VoC)